dyluc/dyluc.github.io/_posts/2025-04-20-training-vision-transformers.md

 ## Architecture and Training Adjustments

-Pretraining a Vision Transformer from scratch requires much larger datasets.
-Some key adjustments (as highlighted in the paper) can be made to ensure heavier regularisation.
-This will help combat overfitting, ensuring the model performs just as well on the test sets or any other unseen data.
+Scaling up to iNaturalist made it pretty clear that the architecture needed some adjustments.
+Some of these key adjustments (as highlighted in the paper) can be made to ensure heavier regularisation.
+This will help combat overfitting and constraining the model during training will (hopefully) help it to perform just as well on the test sets or any other unseen data.
 The architecture has also moved from a notebook to a single Python script under [sagemaker/vision_transformer.py](https://github.com/dyluc/transformers/blob/inat17-pretraining/sagemaker/vision_transformer.py) (used when creating training jobs on SageMaker, more on this later).
-The architecture updates include:
+The main updates include:

 1. **Weight Decay**: L2 weight decay is added as the kernel regulariser to all dense layers (in the embedding layer, encoder MLPs and the classification head).
 2. **Updated Activations**: GELU activation functions are used in the dense layers across the entire architecture (except, of course, within the final output layer of the classification head, which must use a softmax activation to produce class probabilities).